 The NSW RFAs can be found below:

 The renewed RFAs offer a modernised approach to forest management through strengthened commitments to ecologically sustainable forest management (ESFM), streamlined outcomes-focused reporting and improved accountability.
 They:

 The variations to the NSW RFAs were formalised on 28 November 2018 following a comprehensive review of implementation progress, public consultation and an assessment of RFA values.

 This independent review was tabled in the Australian Parliament on 25 June 2018 and made 16 recommendations to improve the delivery of the RFAs in NSW.
 A comprehensive response to the review is being prepared by the NSW and Australian governments, outlining how these recommendations will be addressed.

 Sustainable Yield in NSW RFA regions (PDF, 3003.39 KB) meets the commitment in the New South Wales Regional Forest Agreements (RFAs) to publicly release estimates of sustainable yield for public forests in RFA regions where timber harvesting is permitted.

 To support the decision to extend the NSW RFAs, the NSW and Australian governments undertook an Assessment of matters pertaining to renewal of Regional Forest Agreements.
 This document provides an assessment of trends in sustainability indicators in each of the NSW RFA regions.

-The NSW and Australian Governments sought the views of all stakeholders on further improvements to the sustainable management of NSW native forests and the extension of NSW Regional Forest Agreements for a further 20 year term.
-Consultation included a public submissions process from 24 January until 12 March, as well as a series of stakeholder meetings and community drop in sessions across the state throughout February 2018.
+The NSW and Australian Governments sought the views of all stakeholders on further improvements to the sustainable management of NSW forests and the extension of NSW RFAs for a further 20 years.
+Consultation included a public submissions process from 24 January to 12 March 2018, plus a series of stakeholder meetings and community drop-in sessions across the State throughout February 2018.